 Here’s why we believe the SEO Framework is the Best Plugin for WordPress in 2020?
 Over 100,000 active installations, 200 x 5-star reviews and only 1 negative one-star review which dates back to almost 3 years ago!
-We have listed our top reasons why we moved all our websites over the SEO Framework and perhaps why you should too.
+We have listed our top reasons in this review and why we moved all our websites over the SEO Framework and perhaps why you should too.

 When it comes to running a blog, website or online, SEO (Search Engine Optimisation) is the concept that everything revolves around to be found in SERPs (Search Engine Results Pages).